kensnyder/react-thermals/actions/README.md

 # Action Creators

-Actions that get, set, and append state values can be generated automatically.
+Actions that update state values can be generated automatically.

 1. [Introduction](#introduction)
 2. [Properties and Paths](#properties-and-paths)
 3. [Documentation and Examples](#documentation-and-examples)
-   1. [setter](#fieldsetter) - Set a single field value
+   1. [setter](#setter) - Set a single value
-   2. [toggler](#fieldtoggler) - Toggle a field value
+   2. [toggler](#toggler) - Toggle a boolean value
-   3. [appender](#fieldappender) - Append an item to a list
+   3. [appender](#appender) - Append an item to a list
-   4. [fieldRemover](#fieldremover) - Remove an item from a list
+   4. [remover](#remover) - Remove an item from a list
-   5. [fieldItemUpdater](#fielditemupdater) - Update an item in a list
+   5. [replacer](#replacer) - Replace an item in a list
-   6. [adder](#adder) - Add or subtract from a field value
+   6. [adder](#adder) - Add to or subtract from a number
-   7. [fieldMerger](#fieldmerger) - Merge values into an object
+   7. [merger](#merger) - Merge one object into another

 ## Introduction

-All setters have a "Sync" equivalent which synchronously updates state.
+By default, all action creators operate asynchronously, which allows changes to be batched.
+But all action creators have a "Sync" equivalent which synchronously updates state.
 That may be desirable in situation such as controlled form input values.

 ## Properties and Paths